NPR’s Morning Edition Flubs then (Mostly) Fixes Gillibrand Story

 We’re glad the Morning Edition recognized some of the problems, but it would be good if they would publicly say when and why they made the changes they did.

-Gillibrand’s gender is a theme in the article, but in many ways how her gender is handled, both in the parts of the story that were changed that those that weren’t, is reflective of how women politicians are judged differently than their male counterparts – both by the media and by the political class.Published by Rachel Larris on 05/16/2013
+Gillibrand’s gender is a theme in the article, but in many ways how her gender is handled, both in the parts of the story that were changed that those that weren’t, is reflective of how women politicians are judged differently than their male counterparts – both by the media and by the political class.Published by Kate McCarthy on 05/16/2013